majacQ/rails/guides/source/5_1_release_notes.md

 Rails now allows management of application secrets in a secure way, inspired by the [sekrets](https://github.com/ahoward/sekrets) gem.

-Run `bin/rails secrets:setup` to setup a new encrypted secrets file.
+Run `bin/rails secrets:setup` to set up a new encrypted secrets file.
 This will also generate a master key, which must be stored outside of the repository.
 The secrets themselves can then be safely checked into the revision control system, in an encrypted form.